Eggeling-Lab-Microscope-Software/TRAIT2D/README.md

 1) choose timelapse tiff sequence and run pre-processing step if necessary
 2) choose between dark or light spots
-3) tune detection parameters to find detect all the particles.
-Test results for a few different frames using "Preview" button
+3) tune detection parameters to detect all the particles.
+It is recommended to test the results for a few different frames using "Preview" button
 4) set resolution and frame rate (optional)
+5) set linking parameters
-5) run linking by pressing "Run tracking" button.
+6) run linking by pressing "Run tracking" button.
 It will run linking algorithm and offer to save tiff file with plotted trajectories.
 Check the trajectories and change the linking parameters if needed.
 Use minimum track length parameter to eliminate short tracks
-6) when the tracks provided by the tracker is good enough - save csv file with the particle trajectories (button “Save data”)
+7) when the tracks provided by the tracker is good enough - save csv file with the particle trajectories (button “Save data”)

 ##### Advice:

 * If the final trajectory is broken into parts - it means, that the detection is failing in a sequence of frames.
-Firstly, detection settings can be tuned to detect particles in the sequence, secondly the frame gap can be increased to connect the detection after the sequence.
+Firstly, the detection settings can be tuned to detect particles in the sequence, secondly the frame gap can be increased to connect the detection after the sequence of lost detections.

 ### iScat Movie simulation: command line
 * Launch a terminal (or the `Anaconda Prompt` on Windows)